niklashoelter/uma_geometry_optimizer/README.md

 uv pip install -e . # or plain pip: pip install -e .
 ```

-Dependencies that need to be manually installed:
+**Dependencies that need to be manually installed**:
-- torch-sim: uninstall & install from source (https://github.com/TorchSim/torch-sim) currently necessary as fairchem support is not released yet!
+- **torch-sim**: uninstall & install from source (https://github.com/TorchSim/torch-sim) currently necessary as fairchem support is not released yet!
 - pyyaml (optional if you use YAML configs)
 - pytest (for running tests)